-What features should you look for in product management tools?
+What should you look for in product management tools?

-- Brainstorming: creating a new product requires out-of-the-box thinking.
+- Brainstorming Capabilities: creating a new product requires out-of-the-box thinking.
 And no matter how crazy your idea is, the management tool should help you make sense of it

-- Templates: your management software should come with customizable templates to help you get started instantly
+- Templates: your management tool should come with customizable templates to help you get started instantly

 - Integrations: unfortunately, there are very few product manager tools that can meet all of your needs.
 That’s why your management tool must integrate with popular workplace software for maximum functionality

 However, those aren’t the only things you need to look at.

 If you have to go through countless tabs just to see if things are moving according to your product strategy, you’ll go bonkers in no time. 😵

 That’s why excellent usability is also an important factor when choosing the right product management software.
 Not to mention that it shouldn’t be a tool that breaks the bank!